 Emily enjoys forming connections with animals that need a little extra help thriving.
 “Spending little bits of time helping these animals is truly a heart-warming experience,” she says, “Watching them make progress and helping them connect with the perfect family is one of the greatest rewards of this job.”

-Emily believes wholeheartedly in the mission of the Erie Humane Society and is proud to work with such a reputable organization, with such a passionate team.
+Emily believes wholeheartedly in the mission of the Erie Humane Society and is proud to work for such a reputable organization, with such a passionate team.
 “These animals have become my purpose; I do what I do for them,” she says.
 “They say if you truly love what you do, you will never work a day in your life.”

 Emily earned a Bachelor’s Degree in Speech Communication/Media Studies, with a concentration in Marketing/Public Relations from Edinboro University and has been working in the nonprofit sector for 13 years.